Artem45464/Auto-clicker-py/README.md

 ### Timing Accuracy
 - Uses `time.perf_counter()` for microsecond precision
 - Compensates for timing drift with schedule-based clicking
-- Resyncs if system falls behind by more than 5 intervals
+- Resyncs if system falls behind by more than 1 interval

 ### Safety Features
 - Prevents multiple simultaneous runs